jobendik/rift/memory-bank/activeContext.md

      - Event Standardization Index tool for component analysis
      - Standard payload templates for different event types
      - JSDoc generation for standardized event handlers
+   - Thorough verification confirms proper implementation across components:
+     - Notification and Combat components use standardized event names and payloads
+     - All components handle proper event subscription cleanup
+     - Event patterns (namespace:action) are consistently followed
+     - UIComponent base class correctly handles event registration
    - The next phase focuses on updating existing component event usage:
-     - Need to audit all components to identify non-standard event names
+     - Need to audit all remaining components to identify non-standard event names
      - Need to update all event emissions to use the standard naming pattern
      - Need to refactor event payload structures to match the standardized formats
      - Need to add proper documentation in event handlers